 UK Armed Forces

-The total strength of the full-time UK Armed Forces (trained and untrained) at 1 April 2019 was just under 153,000.
+The total strength of the full-time UK Armed Forces (trained and untrained) at 1 July 2019 was just over 152,000.
 Most personnel were within the Army (56%) with the remainder being equally split between the Royal Navy/Royal Marines and the RAF.

 Future Reserves 2020